dwlee0802/SimpleRadialMenu/README.md

 Simple radial menu UI for Godot 4

 How to use:
-1. Add a RadialMenu node or attack dw_radial_menu.gd to a Control node
+1. Add a RadialMenu node or attach dw_radial_menu.gd to a Control node
 2. Set its size
 3. Set the number of options the radial menu should have
 4. Add the icons as children of RadiaMenu node